Jesus Encounters What’s-Her-Name

 (Originally posted April 16, 2012)

-Do you find it beyond interesting that many women in scripture are not named?
+Do you find it beyond interesting that many women in Scripture are not named?
 The “woman caught in adultery” (John 8:1-12), the “woman at the well” (John 4:5-30), and “the woman who bled for twelve years” (Mark 5:25-34).
 How do you feel about that?
 Some of you may feel a bit of “it’s not fair” huffiness.
 Or you may not have even given it a second thought.
 As for me, I love it!
 Why?

 Each of these women has pointed me toward Jesus, whom they met on the road, by the well, and in the court of rejection.
 Each has given me the courage to lay my burdens and sinfulness at his feet – only to be surprised by LOVE – immersed in grace.
 I want to speak to just one of these stories and how it relates to my own life.